joinnextblock/protocol-attn/NIP-X1.md

 - `interval`: Update frequency in seconds - how often the BILLBOARD updates PROMOTION matching
 - `fee`: BILLBOARD commission (percentage) - payment the BILLBOARD takes for services
 - `min_fee`: Minimum commission in sats - floor value for BILLBOARD fees regardless of percentage
-- `u`: List of BILLBOARD endpoint URLs - service endpoints where PROMOTION VIEWERS can view PROMOTIONS
+- `u`: List of BILLBOARD endpoint URLs - service endpoints where PROMOTION Viewers can view PROMOTIONS
 - `nip`: List of PROMO Protocol implemented NIP versions - indicates which protocol features are supported

 #### Optional Tags